apiad/violetear/docs/api/violetear.style.md

     ) -> None:
 ```

-!!! note "Docstring"
+??? note "Docstring"
-    """Create a new instance of `Style`.
+    Create a new instance of `Style`.

     **Parameters**: